sonic-net/SONiC/doc/sonic-multi-architecture/sonic_arm_support.md

  - onie-image-arm64.conf for ARM64
 Onie platform config file will chosed based on the target platform
  - platform/<TARGET_PLATFORM>/platform.conf
- THis platform.conf will be used b the onie installer script to install the onie image Onie Installer scripts
+ platform.conf will be used by the onie installer script to install the onie image Onie Installer scripts
  - installer/x86_64/install.sh
  - installer/arm64/install.sh